 It was a player who idolises N’Golo Kanté who became the latest demonstration of Brighton’s desire to continue to identify those who represent the greatest value for money when he arrived at the club for £4.5m in February 2021.
-Then aged 19, Moisés Caicedo is yet to regularly feature, and yet there are those who predict he will prove even more succesful than have Tariq Lamptey, Yves Bissouma and more.
+Then aged 19, Moisés Caicedo is yet to regularly feature, and yet there are those who predict that he will prove even more succesful than have Tariq Lamptey, Yves Bissouma, and more.

 Caicedo is a versatile player with significant physical and technical potential.
 He is tactically astute for his age, full of confidence, and willing to take the initiative with the ball and to make himself available as a passing option.

 The breadth of his talent means he can play in a variety of different midfield roles, but he is best as either the defensive midfielder or a number eight – preferably on the right of a midfield three – in a 4-3-3.
 When selected as the deepest-lying midfielder, he is consistently keen to take the ball and to attempt to progress play through the centre of the pitch and beyond the opposition’s front line for openings to pass forwards to teammates beyond the opposition’s midfield.
 When he is instead the one receiving between the lines, he demonstrates admirable composure and maintains the speed of his team’s attacks via the good body positions he takes and his decision-making.

 Whether dropping to between the central defenders behind him or having received the ball in front of his team’s defensive line, he seeks to play vertical passes and to progress it either directly to a teammate’s feet or via a through ball (above).
 He shows good close control in tight spaces, which proves particularly useful at attacking transitions when he can quickly work the ball into space.
 He regardless makes occasional unforced errors, often when prematurely trying to play ambitious passes, and needs to curb doing so if he is to fulfil his potential.